Foster Care Film & Community Engagement Project (FCFCEP)

 Erich is a sound designer and mixer with extensive television experience.
 His work can be heard on A&E, BBC, Discovery, ESPN, FX, FOX and Lifetime.

-AMANDA DE JESUS - Social Work Consultant
+AMANDA DE JESUS, Ph.D., LCSW-R - Social Work Consultant

 Connect With The Filmmakers: